muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

-A *model predicate* consists of, in order, the *data model base name*, *authority* and *version number* of the fully-qualified name of the data model or type system specification, or faked stand-in name, that the *model subject*, or the *value* as a whole, represents values of, and influences what specific data types a parser maps data to.
+A *model predicate* consists of, in order, the *data model base name*, *authority* and *version number* of the fully-qualified name of the data model or type system specification, or faked stand-in name, that the *model subject*, or the **Model** value as a whole, represents values of, and influences what specific data types a parser maps data to.

-There may be multiple **Model**; when this is the case, it means the *value* conforms to every one of those data models, typically because only the lowest common denominators of said were used.
+There may be multiple nested **Model**; when this is the case, it means the most-nested *model subject* conforms to every one of those data models, typically because only the lowest common denominators of said were used.

 [RETURN](#TOP)